June 11th, 2021

 Finding a new aerospace project wasn’t easy.
 Initially, we focused on leveraging New Zealand’s opportunity with its new orbital launch capability.
 Developing satellite hardware is commercially intriguing, but there are already hundreds of similar international projects trying to find a unique proposition around orbital communications or orbital Earth observation.
 New commercial payload opportunities will emerge in the coming years, but it’s a crowded space for now.
 After reviewing various aerospace projects, Philipp put forward a compelling business case for developing a high-altitude, solar-powered aircraft that flies in the stratosphere.
 We have subsequently developed a unique approach for stratospheric operations that sets the company on an exciting trajectory.

 Kea Aerospace’s second mission of developing a local ecosystem is also going well; Christchurch’s aerospace community is thriving.
 Working with many people and organisations, we helped kick-off aerospace events and other activities under the Christchurch Aerospace Centre banner.
-This coalesced into an energetic group and now operates under the name Aerospace Christchurch.
+This coalesced into an energetic group and now operates under the names Aerospace Christchurch and Aerospace New Zealand.
 It has an outstanding committee of aerospace participants and has strong ties with ChristchurchNZ, the New Zealand Space Agency and the University of Canterbury.

 A significant milestone for the organisation was instigating the Christchurch Aerospace Sector Plan, which has resulted in Christchurch becoming the first New Zealand city to have an aerospace strategy.
 Looking forward, Aerospace Christchurch is working on a range of local projects, will keep running ever-expanding meetups and will be involved with additional national initiatives.